Brian Lee Cole: Education

 Cole was born in Hayti, Missouri, and was educated at Murray State University, from which he graduated with a Bachelor of Science degree in business administration in 1989.
 He spent time employed with the Appalachian Ministries Educational Resource Center in Berea, Kentucky.
 In 1992, he earned a Master of Divinity degree from the Southern Baptist Theological Seminary.
 In 2001, he completed studies at Sewanee: The University of the South, where he focused on Anglican church history.
 He also undertook further studies in art and prayer at the General Theological Seminary in 2006 and in liturgics in Asheville, North Carolina, between 2002 and 2005.
 Sewanee awarded him an honorary Doctor of Divinity degree in 2019.

 Ordained ministry

 Cole was ordained priest by Bishop Robert Hodges Johnson in 2002 and served as vicar at Church of the Advocate in Asheville, North Carolina.
 In 2005, he became sub-dean of the Cathedral of All Souls in Asheville, while in 2012 he accepted the position of rector of the Church of the Good Shepherd in Lexington, Kentucky.

 Cole was elected Bishop of East Tennessee on June 28, 2017, during the 33rd annual diocesan convention.
-He was then consecrated on December 2, 2017, at the Church of the Ascension in Knoxville, Tennessee by the Presiding Bishop Michael Curry.
+He was then consecrated on December 2, 2017, at the Church of the Ascension in Knoxville, Tennessee with Presiding Bishop Michael Curry as chief consecrator.
 He was installed at St. John's Cathedral on December 3, 2017.

 He is an associate of the Order of the Holy Cross.